Tanvir-A-Khan/MOVIESTACK/README.md

 # API Usage
-This app uses an to fetch movie data.
+This app uses an [omdbapi.com] to fetch movie data.
 To use the API:

-Get an API key is given in the code and add it to your environment variables.
+API key is given in the code.